 This neglect of Simon’s seminal insight is evident in the definition and the interpretation of the definition of sustainable development employed by the report.
 Sustainable development is defined as “improving the quality of human life while living in the carrying capacity of supporting ecosystems.”
 The phrase “carrying capacity” implies a certain anthropological and economic worldview that is quite at odds with Simon’s common sense insight.
-Such a phrase first and foremost overlooks the fact that most of creation’s resources are only resources in relation to man, because man has applied his ingenuity to make them useful—for the purposes of human life.
+Such a phrase first and foremost overlooks the fact that most of creation’s resources are only resources in relation to man, because man has applied his ingenuity to make them useful – for the purposes of human life.
 Secondly, human ingenuity constantly expands the realm of the possible.
-For example, before modern antibiotics were developed, it was quite common for people to die of simple maladies, such as diarrhea.
-Another example is the use of biotech foods—foods genetically engineered to produce greater yields, higher nutritional content, and resist disease, thus preventing famine.
+For example before modern antibiotics were developed, it was quite common for people to die of simple maladies like diarrhea.
+Another example is the use of biotech foods – foods genetically engineered to produce greater yields, higher nutritional content, and resist disease, thus preventing famine.
 In the use of just these two items of human ingenuity as applied to creation’s raw materials, the planet’s “carrying capacity” is greatly increased.
-Sadly, in many places of the world, were the rule of law does not protect the work of the entrepreneur and selfish charlatans rule the land, many people are still denied access to modern medical and other technologies that would improve living standards.
+Sadly, in many places of the world, where the rule of law does not protect the work of the entrepreneur and selfish charlatans rule the land, many people are still denied access to modern medical and other technologies that would improve living standards.

 Those nations offering protections to entrepreneurs and businesses through the enforcement of contracts and the protection of private property understand that “man is man’s greatest resource” and the human ingenuity expands the realm of the possible, rather than assuming that there is only so much to go around for everyone.
 One does not get the impression from the “Living Planet Report” that the planet is living at all, but rather, is in the final stages of a terminal illness.
 Such a view is the inevitable and logical conclusion of those who believe the pie is only so big and that only a certain predetermined number of people are able to get a piece of it.